 The beach season around the corner.
-So here we are with the expert advise on cleaning your swimwear so that you can get the most wear and performance of your favorite swimsuit this season and years to come.
+So here we are with the expert advice on cleaning your swimwear so that you can get the most wear and performance of your favorite swimsuit this season and years to come.

 The dos and don’ts

-- Don’t wash your swimsuit with regular cloths by throwing it into washing machine.
+- Don’t wash your swimsuit with regular cloths by throwing it into the washing machine.
 Wash your bathing suit separately by hand

 - Do not use the regular detergent, because regular detergents can damage the spandex used in manufacturing the fabric of your swimsuit.